Low-cost and abundant feedstock

-Alberta’s midstream natural gas infrastructure has the capacity to accommodate significant new petrochemical projects.
+Alberta’s midstream natural gas infrastructure has the capacity to accommodate new petrochemical projects.

-Through its Natural Gas Vision and Strategy, adopted in 2020, Alberta plans to increase its processing and transportation capabilities to become a global top 10 producer of petrochemical products.
+Through the province’s Natural Gas Vision and Strategy, Alberta plans to increase processing and transportation capabilities to become a global top 10 producer of petrochemical products.

-According to Alberta’s Industrial Heartland Association, there is an opportunity to grow Alberta’s petrochemical sector by more than $30 billion by 2030.
+According to the Alberta’s Industrial Heartland Association, there’s an opportunity to grow Alberta’s petrochemical sector by more than $30 billion by 2030.

 Business-friendly policies and government incentives

-The government supports the long-term growth of Alberta’s petrochemical industry by creating the best possible policy environment, cutting red tape and facilitating approvals.
+Alberta’s government supports the long-term growth of the petrochemical industry by creating the best possible policy environment through cutting red tape and facilitating approvals.

 New fuels and innovation

-A pioneer in carbon capture, use and storage (CCUS), Alberta is leveraging its expertise and existing CCUS facilities and infrastructure to expand into low-carbon petrochemical products, such as blue methanol and blue hydrogen.
+A pioneer in CCUS, Alberta is leveraging its expertise and existing facilities and infrastructure to expand into low-carbon petrochemical products, such as blue methanol and blue hydrogen.

 Alberta is home to two of the world’s 18 large-scale projects.
 The newest, the Alberta Carbon Trunk Line, can sequester 14.6 million tonnes of CO2 per year.
 The captured carbon is used to produce blue hydrogen and for enhanced oil recovery.